-You’ve made the decision and you want to solve the issue of your website only being in one language.
+You’ve finally decided to tackle the issue of your website only being in one language.
 But how do you translate a web page or your entire website?

-First off, congratulations.
+Firstly, congratulations!
 Odds are, you’re ahead of the curve when it comes to your competitors.
-English is losing its status as the universal language of the internet, making this the ideal time to have an advantage and provide a better user experience.
+English is losing its status as the universal language of the internet

 How do you translate a web page?